Influencer Repeatedly Punches Sick Old Man

 So, my question for you, Anuvab, and I know you like to come on the people with questions for me.

-Well, Andy, if there's free money going and all it takes is a nice-looking PowerPoint with fortunes of poor people, why not?
+Well, Andy, if there's free money going and all it takes is a nice looking PowerPoint with photos of poor people, why not?

 If India's grown so much and if there are so many rich people, why am I in a store room right now?

-Why does none of this trickle down to me?
+Why is none of this trickle-down to me?

 And